 Mislabeling of a prescription drug could also lead to overdosing where the patient takes too much of the medication resulting in harm, injury or even death.
 On the other hand, when a patient takes too little of the medication (under-dosing), that could prove harmful as well.
 When dosage strengths are extremely high, the outcome can become fatal.
 Toxicity caused by high drug dosage can cause serious damage such as kidney, liver or heart failure resulting in death.

 Wrong drug dosage: When a prescription medication is improperly administered, the results can be catastrophic.
 Because of this fact, medical providers have very little room for error when it comes to prescription drugs.
 Even a simple mistake can have deadly consequences.
 Doctors are responsible for accurately prescribing medications and pharmacists are responsible for ensuring that they accurately dispense these drugs.
-In many cases, a dosage error is the result of a prescription mistake, sometimes, when the pharmacist misinterprets a doctor’s handwriting.
+In many cases, a dosage error is the result of a prescription mistake, sometimes, when the pharmacist misinterprets a doctor’s handwriting or a child is given an adult dose of medication or anesthesia.

 Other times, a clerical or numerical error could cause drugs to be dispensed at too high a strength or with inaccurate dosing instructions.
 Dosing errors can also occur during surgery primarily due to lack of communication between the surgical team members or due to sheer carelessness or negligence.
 Pharmacists may also be using inaccurately calibrated scales, which could lead to dosing errors.